ScaerieTale/no-copyright-hiragana-katakana/README.md

 ### Are you going to make a no copyright Katakana/Kanji?

-A: Yes, eventually!
-Right now I'm focused on learning and mastering hiragana, but I want to learn katakana and Kanji as well.
+A: UPDATE: Yes, Katakana is now part of the repo!
+I'm leaving this question for historical purposes and because I still plan to start adding Kanji eventually (Or at least, the basic radicals).

 ### Hey, you forgot one!